Using Humour to Boost Your Brand

 But, and there is always a but – there is a fine line between using humour to boost your brand and unintentionally insulting your followers causing an influx of complaints.

 We’ve seen many brands trying to inject humour into their social media posts only for it to backfire and, in turn, lose a mass amount followers and leaving behind a huge negative backlash to deal with.

 Let’s take US Airways for example – last year a US Airways customer tweeted about the delay on a particular flight.
 US Airways decided to respond with “We welcome feedback, Elle.
 If your travel is complete, you can detail it here for review and follow up”, followed by a link to an extraordinarily graphic picture (which I won’t include here).
 There is no doubt that someone at US Airways thought it would be funny to tweet that response but it wasn’t.
 The tweet was removed an hour later – but it was far too late, the damage to the brand was done.

 Just because something is funny to you, it doesn’t mean it will go down well with your followers – it has to be carefully thought out and planned.
 If not, you risk negative backlash seriously harming your brand (and profits/sales), complaints via social media or even complaints to the relevant authorities.

-If you have had complaints made about your brand or company and would like guidance in how to deal with that or any legal proceedings against your company, please contact our Digital Media & Technology team in Parramatta and Norwest.
+If you have had complaints made about your brand or company and would like guidance in how to deal with that or any legal proceedings against your company, please contact our Digital Media & Technology team in Parramatta, Norwest and Penrith.